Check Availability

 Edgar House

-If proximity to the walls is what matters most, nothing beats Edgar House.
+If proximity to Chester's city walls is what matters most, nothing beats Edgar House.
 Built directly into the western ramparts at the Watergate, this intimate guesthouse offers a truly unique experience — you are not just near the walls, you are part of them.
 The river views from the terrace at sunset are worth the trip alone.
+There is no other hotel in Chester quite like it.